Dorset-Council-UK/cside-docs/docs/maintenance.md

 ![Create a maintenance job](/images/maintenance-create.png)

-On the next screen, use the map to find the location you want - use your mouse-wheel or the <kbd>+</kbd> and <kbd>-</kbd> buttons to zoom in and out and click and drag to move the map.
+On the next screen, use the map to find the location you want.
+Use your mouse-wheel or the <kbd>+</kbd> and <kbd>-</kbd> buttons to zoom in and out and click and drag to move the map.
 Click on the map to place a point - if you get it wrong, just click again.

 !!! note
     Your maintenance job must be near a Right of Way.

 Next fill in the rest of the details as needed:

-- Route code - should already be filled in based on where you clicked on the map.
+- Route code (required) - should already be filled in based on where you clicked on the map.
 If it's incorrect you can change it
 - Problem description (required) - a brief description of the problem
 - Priority - pick a priority
 - Status - pick a status
 - Problem types - pick as many types as you need
 - Work done - details of any work that has been carried out

-Click on 'Create' once you're done and you'll be taken to a details page where you can make changes or add photos, contacts and more (see the Edit maintenance job section below).
+Click on 'Create' once you're done and you'll be taken to a details page where you can make changes or add photos, contacts and more (see the edit maintenance job section below).

 ## Search for a maintenance job